 U.S. Southwest and Mexico Program

-The U.S. Southwest and Mexico Program, based in Hampshire's School of Natural Science, provides support and opportunities for students and others to learn about and carry out research in the Greater Southwest, an area encompassing the American Southwest and Mexico.
+The U.S. Southwest and Mexico Program provides support and opportunities for students and others to learn about and carry out research in the Greater Southwest, an area encompassing the American Southwest and Mexico.
 This distinctive program directs and supports interdisciplinary research done largely in collaboration with partnership organizations on both sides of the border (such as Fort Lewis College in Durango, Colorado, and the Mexico-Norte Research Network, Inc. in Chihuahua, Mexico), as well as within political and state borders (the Ute Mountain Ute Tribal Reservation, the Hopi Reservation, and Mesa Verde National Park).
 Hampshire College is committed to engaging in the international debate concerning migration and displacement of people, and the transnational implications and consequences of living within national and political borders.
 In a departure from "area studies," this program seeks to examine boundaries and borders using the Greater Southwest as a starting point and to provide a productive arena where this can take place.
 This program funds and facilitates active engagement of students with their education by "moving the classroom" to locations in the southwest and in Mexico where educational opportunities in this area of study are exponentially expanded.

 Five College Center for Crossroads in the Study of the Americas (CISA)